Boreas618/Notes/operating-systems/kernels-and-processes.md

 **Hardware support for saving and restoring registers**

-When a context switch occurs the x86 hardware:

-* If in user-mode, pushes the interrupted process’s stack pointer onto the **kernel’s interrupt stack**.
-Then the stack pointer is pointed to the **kernel's exception stack**.
-* Pushes the interrupted process’s instruction pointer onto the **kernel's interrupt stack**.
-* Pushes the x86 _processor status word_ onto the **kernel's interrupt stack**.

 Once the handler starts running, it can use the `pushad` instruction to save the remaining registers onto the stack.

-`pushad`saves the x86 integer registers; because the kernel does not typically do ﬂoating point operations, those do not need to be saved unless the kernel switches to a new process.
+`pushad` saves the x86 integer registers; because the kernel does not typically do ﬂoating point operations, those do not need to be saved unless the kernel switches to a new process.

-`popad`pop an array of integer register values off the stack into the registers
+`popad ` pop an array of integer register values off the stack into the registers

 `iret` instruction that loads a stack pointer, instruction pointer and processor status word off the stack into the appropriate processor registers.